 Users with access to the report can click Run to request a new, ad-hoc version of the report with current data.

 Users with access to a report can also download previously generated versions in the Reports list.
+These report will be kept for up to 30 days from the Report Date.
 Just click on the report name and find the report file in the list:

 When importing reports that contain international characters to Microsoft Excel, it is recommended to import .xlsx file instead of .csv file to avoid character display issue when viewing the report in Microsoft Excel.